cecat/camera-volume/README.md

 cameras so it's far from proven.

-The addon uses ffmpeg to sample sound from the mic(s) every 5 seconds, then to report max and mean volume via MQTT every 60s (by default, but can be changed in /config/cameravolume.yamlif (stats_interval).
+The addon uses ffmpeg to sample sound from the mic(s) every 5 seconds, then to report max and mean volume via MQTT every 60s (by default).
-If you want to sample less frequently, this can be adjusted in the python code (src/get_audio_volume.py  - sample_interval) just above the main loop).

 # To install as a local addon:

 1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
 These will be the same feeds you use in Frigate (if you use Frigate), which may have embedded credentils (so treat this as a secrets file).
+If you want to report less frequently than every 60s you can change the *stats_interval* value in this file.

-2. Move *cameravolume.yaml* to */config* in Home Assistant
+2. Move *cameravolume.yaml* to the */config* directory in Home Assistant

 3. If you don't already have */addons/local* in Home Assistant, create it.
 Then create a directory for this particular local addon, named *cameravolume*.
 Thus you now have */addons/local/cameravolume* in Home Assistant.

-4. Move all of the files in the *src* directory into a */addons/local/caameravolume*.
+4. Move all of the files in the *src* directory into the */addons/local/caameravolume* folder in Home Assistant..

-5. Make sure the permissions are correct - in your */addons/local/cameravolume* directory in Home Assistant do a
+5. Make sure the permissions are correct - in your */addons/local/cameravolume* directory in Home Assistant set them:
 ```
-chmod 755 .*
+chmod 755 ./*
 ```

-Now the add-on should appear in your add-on store categorized as a local addon.
+You should now be able to go to the Add-on store and see this add-on in the local section.
+If not, select "Check for Updates" from the 3-dot icon at upper right, then reload the page.
+If it still does not show up, review the instructions above.

 # To use the addon measurements